 The KTS Report process involves three (3) stages:-

 Stage 1.
 Intake Session (Face to Face, via telephone or online)

 Stage 2.
-Analysis of nominated positions by Blu Ripples
+Analysis of your nominated positions by Blu Ripples

 Stage 3.
 Presentation of Report

 Please be advised that our KTS Report does not indicate aptitude or competency; rather the identified transferable skills simply reflect the foundation, core and/or specalised skills you have developed as a result undertaking your nominated position(s) to date.